|

 Captain Gallery's boarding party from the destroyer escort USS Pillsbury

-her.
-The destroyers in range used their .50 caliber and 20 mm antiaircraft
+capture her.
+The destroyers in range used their .50 caliber and 20 mm

-guns to chase the Germans off the sub so the boarding party could get aboard
+antiaircraft guns to chase the Germans off the sub so the boarding party

-sinking for the moment.
-The boarders located the sub's Enigma coding machine
+of the U-boat sinking for the moment.
+The boarders located the sub's Enigma

-and the current code books and removed them (a primary goal of the mission
+coding machine and the current code books and removed them (a primary goal of

-because it would enable the codebreakers in Tenth Fleet to read German
+the mission because it would enable the codebreakers in Tenth Fleet to read

-signals in clear, without having to break the codes first), and got her under
+German signals in clear, without having to break the codes first), and got

-control, making U-505 the only foreign man-of-war captured in battle on the
+her under control, making U-505 the only foreign man-of-war captured in

 This incident was the last time that the order, "Away All